This is the privacy notice of Lizzie Carver. In this document, “we”, “our”, or “us” refer to Lizzie Carver.

 Sometimes you might give your consent implicitly, such as when you send us a message by e-mail to which you would reasonably expect us to reply.

-When you register as a client you will be asked for your explicit consent for us to keep electronic and paper records of your contact details for contact, administration and billing purposes as well as paper notes of sessions.
+When you register as a client you will be asked for your explicit consent for us to keep electronic and paper records of your contact details for contact, administration and billing purposes.
+You will also be asked for consent for us to process paper notes of health-related personal data and records of sessions, which are necessary for the provision of those sessions.

 Except where you have consented to our use of your information for a specific purpose, we do not use your information in any way that would identify you personally.
 We may aggregate it in a general way and use it to provide class information, for example, to monitor the performance of a particular page on our website.